tvoipio/travelingsanta/README.md

 This is a solution to Reaktor's Traveling Santa challenge 2018, https://traveling-santa.reaktor.com/

+The solution is based using Simulated Annealing in two concentric routes: the inner loop takes list of gifts on a single route (fulfilling the weight constraint) and finds the optimal solution (a Traveling Salesman problem);
+the outer loop tries to optimize the distribution of gifts between routes.

+The solution is known to be nonoptimal at least in two senses:
+ - simulated annealing may not be suited to this sort of problem (there exist much faster, specific tools to the Capacitated Vehicle Routing Problem);
+ - the initial state and the cooling schedules have not been optimized at all.

+The initial state is found using spatial clustering (k-means on the Cartesian
+    coordinates) with the assumption that the points within each cluster are reasonably close together and thus the Cartesian distance is a reasonable approximation of the actual (great circle) distance.

+Simulated annealing is applied using https://github.com/perrygeo/simanneal

+*How to execute:*
+1. Ensure that you have the requirements installed:
+  - Python 3.x (I used 3.6.6)
+  - `pip install -r requirements.txt`
+2. `python calculate_distance_matrix.py`
+3. `python route_simanneal.py`

+The Jupyter notebook `Visualise Nice Children.ipynb` was used for playing around with the different components.

 Original task:

 Help Santa reduce his carbon footprint by optimizing his logistics!